99Mariana/Understanding-SAP-ABAP/DataBase_Structure.md

 Colocation groups should be used when records in different large tables are often accessed together, so these tables should be grouped in the same colocation group to optimize access.
 Additionally, when parallel processing is needed, the correct use of colocation groups can reduce the number of remote accesses, further improving performance.

-In SAP ISU the classe `CL_FKK_COLOGRP_UTIL` can be used to determine the colocation groups from different entities, a example of the code could be:
+In SAP IS-U, the class `CL_FKK_COLOGRP_UTIL` can be used to determine the colocation groups from different entities.
+When using the class `CL_FKK_COLOGRP_UTIL`, only the installation values and the values of the partner are accepted.
+An example of the code could be:

 ``` ABAP